nrwl/nx/docs/shared/react-standalone-tutorial/3-task-running.md

 The properties inside each of these these targets is defined as follows:

 - `executor` - which Nx executor to run.
 The syntax here is: `<plugin name>:<executor name>`
 - `outputs` - this is an array of files that would be created by running this target.
-(This informs Nx on what to save for it's caching mechanisms you'll learn about in [4 - Workspace Optimizations](/react-standalone-tutorial/4-workspace-optimization)).
+(This informs Nx on what to save for it's caching mechanisms you'll learn about in [4 - Task Pipelines](/react-standalone-tutorial/4-task-pipelines)).
 - `options` - this is an object defining which executor options to use for the given target.
 Every Nx executor allows for options as a way to parameterize it's functionality.

 ## Running Tasks